AlmaLinux/alts/README.md

 Here is the description of what is necessary to fill in at alts_config.yaml:

 ```
-rabbitqm_host: 'rabbitmq # hostname for the message broker'
+rabbitqm_host: 'rabbitmq' # hostname for the message broker
 rabbitmq_port: 5672 # unprotected broker port
 rabbitmq_ssl_port: 5671 # protected broker port.
 They are used separetly depending on the flag 'use_ssl'
 rabbitmq_user: 'test-system' # the user as message broker for connection